b1gry4n/foundation-seed/com.ryans.foundation.seed/README.md

 Do not modify core package scripts for project behavior.

-## Human Setup Guide
-- See `OperatorSetup~/HumanSetupGuide.md` for the full human-oriented setup checklist.

 ## Client-Safe Export
 - Use `Tools/Foundation Seed/Release/Export Client-Safe Package` to generate a stripped copy for handoff.
 - Export removes non-runtime handoff layers while keeping runtime/editor core: